 Nationally, and for each region, the highest proportion of RA patients with DAS 28 data available had severe or moderate disease activity at presentation (84% nationally).

-Patient derived disease activity measures were available for most EIA patients at baseline and, as with the clinician derived assessment (DAS 28) indicated a generally severe level of disease at the point of presentation to secondary care.
-No analysis has been undertaken exploring any link between disease severity and delay in being referred from primary care (NICE QS1) and in being seen once referred (NICE QS2) but this would be of interest.
+Patient derived disease activity measures were available for most EIA patients at baseline Although RAID is a validated tool for RA it assesses domains relevant to all inflammatory arthritis problems and was collected at baseline to ensure that scores were available for all patients that were later established with a diagnosis of RA.
+As with the clinician derived assessment (DAS 28) the RAID indicated a generally severe level of disease at the point of presentation to secondary care. .
 Ideally systems need to be implemented to help identify patients with EIA and allow them to be seen within specialist services before their disease has reached severe levels.
 There was no evidence for significant geographical variation in disease severity at the point of first specialist review but clinicians and patients in Wales reported the highest DAS 28 and RAID scores at baseline.
 The overall range of scores however was very wide indicating that, whilst the majority of patients presented with moderately severe disease, there were patients presenting with very mild but also with very severe disease.

 Missing data for DAS 28 at follow up hinders interpretation of the results.
 The available data show that nearly two thirds of patients achieved a meaningful reduction in DAS 28 and a quarter achieve remission after 3 months of specialist care and this suggests that treatments initiated for patients with RA are having impact in this relatively short time frame of specialist care for most patients.
 These results however also show that 11% of patients nationally still have severe disease activity after 3 months of specialist care and this highlights scope for further improvement in the early management of RA in our patient population.